Introduction to MosCoW Prioritization

 1. Identify and gather your key stakeholders

 Imagine how messy things would get if everyone in your organization had a say in every aspect of a project.
-That’s why the first step of the MoSCoW method is to identify and gather both key stakeholders and the team who is directly responsible for developing the project at hand.
+That’s why the first step of the MoSCoW prioritization method is to identify and gather both key stakeholders and the team who is directly responsible for developing the project at hand.
 You may wish to have representatives from teams across the organization or keep it lean.

 2. Determine arbitration

 Disagreements on prioritization may arise.
 It’s important to determine how to settle disputes before MoSCoW prioritization begins.
-We recommend jousting.
-(Just kidding.)

 3. Divide resources